Cybersecurity students and Respond Software’s A.I.-based Respond Analyst™ clear the field of malicious cyber activity during the game

 About Respond Software

-Respond Software delivers instant return on investment (ROI) to organizations in their battle against cyber-crime.
-With its patented intelligent decision engine, PGO®, Respond Software’s product uniquely combines the best of human expert judgement with the scale and consistency of software.
-Our quick-to-implement cyber-security automation software delivers the equivalent of a virtual, best-of-breed analyst team that dramatically increases capacity and improves monitoring and triage capabilities at a fraction of the cost.
-Respond Software was founded in 2016 by security and software industry veterans. https://respond-software.com/
+Respond Software delivers near-instant return on investment to organizations in their battle against cyber-crime.
+As a leader in the emerging class of automated software known as Robotic Decision Automation (RDA), Respond Software is working to address the critical shortage of skilled security analysts impacting security teams of all sizes.
+Its patented intelligent decision engine, PGO®, uniquely combines human expert judgement with the scale and consistency of software to dramatically increase capacity and improve monitoring and triage capabilities at a fraction of the cost of in-house or outsourced personnel.
+Respond Software was founded in 2016 by security and software industry veterans and services customers across critical infrastructure sectors such as banking, energy, and retail. https://respond-software.com/

 Text100 for Respond Software